-our five criteria completely.
-They remain the top-3 if we change our weighting methodology as well.
 The only country that ranks amongst Poland, Korea and Mexico under certain designs of the variable is Malaysia.
 Results are robust to running the regressions including Malaysia as a "safe-haven".

-7 Conclusions and implications
+6 Conclusions and implications

-By disentangling two components of mutual fund capital flows to EMEs, (i) investor flows and (ii) manager reallocation, this paper assesses the drivers of each component and analyses the role of institutional features of the mutual fund channel.
-Our result show that both investor flows and manager reallocation are important for portfolio flow dynamics and are not always in the same direction.
-We find differentiated effects of push and pull factors on investor flows versus manager reallocation, push factors are more relevant for investors, pull factors for fund managers.
-Finally, we present evidence of the importance of institutional factors, including the "safe-haven" effect, as drivers of manager allocation decisions.
+By disentangling two components of mutual fund capital flows to EMEs, (i) investor flows and (ii) manager reallocation, this paper uncovers insights about the behavior of each component and analyses the role of institutional features of the mutual fund channel.

+Our results show that it is misleading not to disaggregate investment fund flows into investor flows and manager reallocation, since these actors can offset each other.
+The estimated effect of global risk aversion is strongly negative for investors and positive for managers.
+Furthermore, push (global) factors are more relevant for investors, pull (domestic) factors for fund managers.
+Procyclicality of inflows with respect to the domestic growth cycle is driven by manager decisions while investors show sensitivity to the domestic credit rating.
+We also find strong evidence of the importance of institutional factors for manager behavior, including the "safe-haven" effect.
+Last, the degree of specialization of the fund is an important factor.

 It is important to note that our bottom-up methodology for calculating investor flows at the fund level, and manager allocation at the asset level, exploits the most granular portfolio data available, at the security level.
 However, as discussed in the text, there are limitations due to the quality of the underlying micro-data and the extensive data cleaning required.
-Also, our sample is for 2011-2017, and we do not study dynamics before the Global Financial Crisis.
-Future research could examine this period, as well as provide in-depth analyses of episodes of global importance, such as the dramatic spike in trade tensions during 2016-17, or the Russian invasion of Ukraine.
-Nevertheless, this research hopefully prompts a refocus of the role of fund managers, and the special features of investment funds.
+Also, our sample is for 2011-2017, and we do not study dynamics before the Global Financial Crisis or during the COVID-19 pandemic.
+Future research could examine these periods, as well as provide in-depth analyses of episodes of global importance, such as the dramatic spike in trade tensions during 2016-17, or the Russian invasion of Ukraine.
+Nevertheless, this research hopefully prompts a refocus on the role of fund managers, and the special features of investment funds.

 For example, our results have implications for analyses of capital flows to EMEs, and could be integrated into analyses of financial stability risks posed by mutual funds more generally.
 Four factors can be take into account when assessing the risk of sudden surges and reversals in capital flows channeled by investment funds.
 First, the percentage of bonds held in open-ended funds (OEFs) should be considered given that investors can redeem at short-notice, and investors in these funds tend to be more responsive to push factors, they subscribe/redeem from funds when global conditions improve/deteriorate.
-Second, take into account the percentage of bonds held in funds which have the option to divest/reallocate.
+A second factor is the percentage of bonds held in funds which have the option to divest/reallocate.
 All open-ended funds (OEFs) are exposed to investor flow risk, but only certain types of funds can reallocate.
-Funds which invest only in one country's bonds, for example, cannot.
 Therefore, the greater the proportion of a countries' assets which are held in non-domestic, active funds with broad investment mandates - the greater the risk of reallocation, and thus the greater sensitivity to changes in pull (domestic) factors.
-Third, consider whether the EME is a plausible safe haven as less "safe" EMEs are more sensitive to increases in global risk aversion as fund managers switch towards safer EMEs.
-And, with respect to the type of fund, track the percentage of bonds held by fund managers with higher or lower exposure to EMEs overall.
+Our novel finding of an EME "safe-haven" effect implies one should consider whether the EME is a plausible safe haven.
+Less "safe" EMEs are more sensitive to increases in global risk aversion as fund managers switch towards safer EMEs.
+Also the percentage of bonds held by fund managers with higher or lower exposure to EMEs overall is an important factor.
 The more invested the fund is in EMEs, the stronger the "safe-haven" effect.